 This sets the modulation level which will trigger the envelope.
-Among other things, you can use this to adjust the exact point in an LFO's phase at which the envelope will be reset, effectively controlling its "groove" against other rhythmic effects.
+Among other things, you can use this to adjust the exact point in an LFO's phase at which the envelope will be reset, effectively controlling its "groove" against other rhythmic effects

-When the threshold is positive (or 0), the envelope resets when passing through the threshold moving upwards.
+When the threshold is positive (or 0), the envelope resets when the Trigger Source value passes through the threshold moving upwards.
 In other words, if the value has been below the Threshold, and then changes so that it is equal to or greater than the Threshold, the envelope resets.

-When the threshold is negative, the envelope resets when passing through the threshold moving downwards.
-In other words, if the value has been above the Threshold, and then changes so that it is equal to or below than the Threshold, the envelope resets.
+When the threshold is negative, the envelope resets when the Trigger Source value passes through the threshold moving downwards.
+In other words, if the value has been above the Threshold, and then changes so that it is equal to or below the Threshold, the envelope resets.